 Some eligibility criteria and program rules vary depending upon the composition of the family requesting assistance.
-In addition, some requirements apply to the family as a whole and others apply to individual persons who will live in the assisted unit.
-This part provides information that is needed to correctly identify family and household members, and to apply HUD's eligibility rules.
+In addition, some requirements apply to the family as a whole and others apply to individual persons who will live in the public housing unit.
+This part provides information that is needed to correctly identify family and household members and explains HUD's eligibility rules.